monktastic/hackmd/spirituality/nonduality.md

 # Nonduality, no-self, and emptiness

+_Nonduality_ has become a popular topic in recent years.
+The literature is filled with descriptions of what nondual realization is like, and on the surface, they can sound identical.
+This commonly leads seekers to assume that all such descriptions are all pointing to the same thing, even though they are not.

-Nondual realization typically unfolds in stages.
-The mind's most fundamental delusion is not uprooted until the final stage.
-However, the overwhelming majority of teachings today present earlier stages as being ultimate.
+Nondual realization actually tends to unfold in stages, and the mind's most fundamental delusion is not uprooted until the final stage.
+Nevertheless, each stage can _feel_ so unmistakably "final" that practitioners often become staunchly resistant to the possibility that there may still be more to see.

-This is more problematic than it might first seem.
-Because each stage _feels_ unmistakably "ultimate" upon attainment, practitioners quickly become resistant to even the possibility that there might be more to see.
-Meanwhile, their core delusion is still being reinforced—perhaps now at a greatly accelerated rate.
-Moreover, the stages can _sound_ very similar on paper, so that even if such a person came across a more subtle teaching, she would be increasingly unlikely to recognize it as such.
-It would sound either the same or inferior.
+This makes it very easy for people to get "stuck" at an intermediate stage.
+One may _feel_ "enlightened" even as the core delusion is still being reinforced — perhaps now at a greatly accelerated rate.
+Even if such a person were to come across a more subtle teaching, she would likely not recognize it as such.

-She may thus, ironically, end up much _further_ from full realization than when she started.
-While her suffering may feel reduced, she will be unable to resolve her remaining harmful habits—and may even valorize them.
-She is also liable to pass her (confident) misunderstanding on to many others, thereby adding to the confusion.
+The result is that the vast majority of modern spiritual schools are confidently teaching paths that — from the perspective of traditional Mahayana Buddhism, anyway — are at best incomplete, and at worst deeply misleading.
+In fact, this problem affects many modern Mahayana lineages as well.

-The way to avoid this trap is to have a complete map in advance.
-That is the purpose of this piece.
-Even if I am completely wrong about which stage is "authentic" and which are "mistaken," I hope to demonstrate that there are indeed several distinct realizations that are being conflated, to the detriment of everyone.
+There is a risk that this comes across as elitist or dismissive.
+However, the intention here is not to undermine other paths or practices, but to highlight the surprising degree of nuance that can be uncovered on the spiritual path.
+If nothing else, I hope to demonstrate that there are indeed several distinct realizations that are being conflated, to the detriment of everyone.

 These are not my original ideas.
 I am deeply indebted to [Soh Wei Yu and John Tan](http://www.awakeningtoreality.com/) (and [their community](https://www.facebook.com/groups/AwakeningToReality)) for tirelessly sharing these insights.
 Numerous serious practitioners have found them invaluable, and I hope you will, too.

 ---

-We will look through the lens of the Mahayana school of Buddhism, because the other major school (Theravada) mostly takes a different route to realization.

 There are various ways to break the Mahayana path into stages of realization.
-We will use a model that breaks it into three successive stages:
+We will use a simplified model that breaks it into three successive stages:

-1. "I AM": The practitioner realizes that what she most fundamentally is is _pure consciousness_ or _awareness_, untouchable by its passing contents.
+1. "I AM": The practitioner realizes that what she most fundamentally is is _pure consciousness_ or _awareness_, untouched and untouchable by its passing contents.
-2. Nonduality / True Self: She realizes that the contents are inseparable from what she truly is; as though they are modulations of her true nature, Awareness, which transcends them.
-This is the [Perennial philosophy](https://en.wikipedia.org/wiki/Perennial_philosophy).
+2. True Self (commonly just called "nonduality"): She realizes that the contents of consciousness are inseparable from consciousness (or "Awareness") itself, which includes but transcends them.
-3. No self / emptiness: She realizes that this Awareness that "transcends" appearances is actually a subtle projection.
+3. No self / emptiness: She realizes that this supposed Awareness that "hosts" appearances is actually a subtle projection.
 "Awareness" is seen to be a mere label for the (astonishing) fact that appearances _appear_ at all, and not some entity hiding "behind" them.
 With this stable reference point gone, the paradigm of identity collapses.
-Reality is simply a radiant spontaneous dance unfolding for its own sake.
+Reality is simply a radiant spontaneous dance unfolding to itself, by itself.

-As we shall see, even within Buddhism, many teachers and lineages seem to top at stage one or two.

 It should also be made clear that within each stage, there can be varying levels or depths of realization.
 That dimension is largely glossed over in this piece.